agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 }
 ```

-We can also add Google groups:
+We can also add Google groups as members:

 ```
 q service-management set-iam-policy services/stores.endpoints.bobadojo.cloud.goog policy.json | jq